 Most rural communities in the Netherlands are linked by either city buses or regional buses.

 Visit www.connexxion.nl to find out which lines operate in your region and to plan your trip.
-Unfortunately, there is not English language option on this site.
-So, this is how you use it:
+Unfortunately, there is no English language option on this site.
+So, here are the steps you need to follow:

 - Enter the date and time you wish to depart or arrive

 - Alternatively, you could visit: www.goabout.com.
 From this site you can download the public transportation schedule for your area (Zoek dienstregeling), or the app: connexxion

 The tram is another popular mode of public transport in the Netherlands.
 The simplest way to find out which tram you need to take, is to consult the 9292 app. ( You can read about this in the tip box at the top of the page.)
 If you are not an ‘app person’, you can simply ask at your nearest train station.
 Here are some must-know tram facts:

 - Consult the service schedule at the tram stop to find out how frequently it runs

 - The tram usually runs from 6 AM in the morning until after midnight

 - In order to travel by tram, you will need to have a valid ticket, or OV- chipkaart

 - It is possible to buy a ‘single-use chipkaart’ on the tram, but this may cost more